nexaa-cloud/nexaa-cli/README.md

-# Tilaa CLI
+# Nexaa CLI

-The Tilaa CLI is a tool to manage cloud resources on the Tilaa Serverless Platform, which allows you to deploy containers very quickly.
+The Nexaa CLI is a tool to manage cloud resources on the Nexaa Serverless Platform, which allows you to deploy containers very quickly.

 ## Setup your environment